 Welcome to the San Francisco Safe Routes to School (SF-SRTS) website.
 The SF-SRTS Partnership is funded to work with 15 public elementary schools to promote safe and active walking and biking to school, but the resources on this site are available to anyone interested in creating a healthier and safer environment for students to walk and bike to school.

-In April 2013, 4,300 students and their parents biked and rolled to school together in San Francisco at 53 schools across the city.
+In April 2013, over four thousand students and their parents biked and rolled to school together in San Francisco at 53 schools across the city.
 We look forward to an even bigger celebration this year!
-Visit our Bike to School Week event page for more details about exciting raffles and giveaways for participating schools.
+Visit our Bike and Roll to School Week event page for more details about exciting raffles and giveaways for participating schools.